Chapter 11: Fortune Upon a Dam

 "Ha!
 This door is so bad!"
 Chalk scoffed.

-"Well, I guess it was old and crappy… Makes sense.
+"Well, I guess it was old… Makes sense.
 Looks like it leads into a cave."
 Nazuchi was the first to step into the cave.
 Thankfully, it wasn't filled with darkness, because purple lanterns shaped like orbs were hanging from the walls.
 It made the cavern look gorgeous, actually.

 Well, until Chalk made it out of shape by painting one of the lanterns green without Nazuchi noticing.
 He let out a small snicker before following Nazuchi.